 - Stay organized!
 Keep track of all the internships and jobs you find/are interested in via an Excel document.

 - Write a draft of your resume.
 See a career advisor for a critique.

 - Apply to multiple organizations.
 Internships and jobs are competitive.
 Give yourself the best chance of succeeding.

 - Explore a variety of options and carefully evaluate the opportunities you find so you can pursue an internship or job that will provide you with the best experience.

-- Attend the Internship and Engagement Expo in the fall and the Career Fair in the spring!
+- Attend the Internship and Engagement Expo and ESF Career Fairs!

 Graduating Students and Recent Grads Still Looking For a Job

 - Handshake is our job listing database.
 If you have not been using it - take advantage of it now.
 Continue to use your @SYR.com login for continued access.
 Make sure your search criteria is not too narrow.
 Using multiple sources is smart – but don’t ignore some of the most obvious, like Handshake.
 Have you uploaded your most recent resume?
 Use saved search option to set up a search agent that will email you with new postings.